 maxretry = 3

-Advanced Strategy 2: WordPress Protection
+Advanced Practice 2: WordPress Protection & Predefined Rules

 [wordpress]